bufbuild-ru/docs/docs/bufstream/reference/cli/client/index.md

 #### \--bootstrap-address _string_

-Bootstrap address of the bufstream server
+Bootstrap address of the bufstream broker

 #### \--client-id _string_

-ClientID value to send to the bufstream server
+ClientID value to send to the bufstream broker

 #### \-h, --help